 - Visiting the zoo.

-- Helping mommy and daddy do chores (sorting colors in laundry, putting cups away from dishwasher, using dust-buster to clean under table after meals)
+- Helping mommy and daddy do chores (sorting colors in the laundry, putting cups away out of the dishwasher, using dust-buster to clean under the table after meals)

 - Transitioning from a favorite to a non-favorite activity